Managing households in LGL

 - You want to be able to track birthday and education information accurately.

-- You have to split some constituents because of the reasons above, and you want to be consistent across the board.
+- You have to split some households into two records because of the reasons above, and you want to be consistent across the board.

 Whatever the reason, this is where LGL’s householding features can help you save some time.
-Here’s what a “household” in LGL might look like:
+Here’s what a “household” in LGL might look like conceptually:

 In the database, they’d show up like this in a regular search:

-On the surface, these two records look like two separate records.
-However, they have been tied together with a constituent relationship, which helps make managing address, phone, and gift entry a bit easier.
+On the surface, these two records appear to be separate from one another.
+However, they have been tied together with a constituent relationship, which helps simplify managing address and phone data, as well as gift entry.

 Learn more about how to set up relationships with address/phone sharing.